kent-map/chirpy/_posts/2026-03-29-landscape-cones-of-vision.md

 {% include embed/image.html src="wc:Cones of Vision No. 15 - View of Canterbury Cathedral from near the Labyrinth at the University of Kent.jpg" aspect="0.671" caption="Cones of Vision No.15" %}

 **Cone 16: View of Canterbury Cathedral from Hale's Place** A narrow footpath between two houses led us to this scrubby hill with views of the valley below.
 Photographed on the day that the Odeon Cinema on the corner of St George’s Place caught fire, the smoke can be seen in the centre of the photo.
 A landscape of flat roofed industrial units dominates the centre of the photograph.
-The orchards and hillside that we visited on the start of our journey are visible on the skyline.
+The orchards and hillside that we visited on the start of our journey are visible on the skyline .
 Where is the cathedral?
 [mention roof types recommended in the report]